Expert Buyer’s Agent Commission Models for 2025

 Buyer’s agents provide valuable expertise, market knowledge, and guidance, helping house hunters make informed decisions.
 Their role is crucial to the entire real estate industry, as they help buyers navigate the complexities of the market, ensuring a smoother and more successful transaction.

 For about the past forty years, buyer’s agents have typically been compensated through commissions paid by the seller as part of the closing costs.
-This negotiated commission, usually a percentage of the sale price, was disclosed in the MLS listing.
+This negotiated commission, usually a percentage of the sale price, was often disclosed in the local multiple listing service (MLS).

 The NAR settlement and buyer agent commission